Patrick (footballer, born May 1998)

-Patrick Robson de Souza Monteiro (born 11 May 1998) is a Brazilian professional footballer who plays as a forward for Kategoria Superiore club Tirana.
+Patrick Robson de Souza Monteiro (born 11 May 1998), commonly known as Patrick Alfinete or just Patrick, is a Brazilian professional footballer who plays as a forward for Cambodian Premier League club Preah Khan Reach Svay Rieng.

 Club career

 On 9 July 2021 he joined Admira Wacker in Austria.

 On 11 January 2022, Gabala announced the signing of Patrick on loan from Admira Wacker until the summer of 2023.
 On 11 July 2022, Gabala announced that Patrick's loan had been ended early.